-Even a no-frills storage solution requires some software so users can log in, authenticate and access their files.
+Even a no-frills online storage solution requires some software so users can log in, authenticate and access their files.
 Nevertheless, how a cloud service positions itself, as a PaaS, IaaS or SaaS will give you a good indication of the features it provides.

 Clouds and Secure Data Storage Issues

-Sharing infrastructure in a public cloud isn’t really a problem when it comes to security, provided you trust the company offering the service to you.
+Sharing infrastructure in a public cloud provider isn’t really a problem when it comes to security, provided you trust the company offering the service to you.
 Firewalls and data encryption protect files from being accessed by anyone without your login credentials.
 If someone does get into a neighbor’s folders on a public server, there is little chance they could then get access to yours.

 Approximately 95 percent of all cybersecurity incidents are due to human error outside of your IT department — like employees giving their passwords out over the phone, or opening malicious emails.